 2. Consider research with the greatest scope to tackle the most serious global problems

-3. Consider who stands to gain from the outcomes of JIC research
+3. Consider who stands to gain from the outcomes of John Innes Centre research

-The public felt it was important to consider potential end beneficiaries at the start of research programmes, so that JIC could be accountable to the public by considering consequences that may arise from research decisions.
+The public felt it was important to consider potential end beneficiaries at the start of research programmes, so that the John Innes Centre could be accountable to the public by considering consequences that may arise from research decisions.

 4. Use public money to address areas of interest that commercial interests will not